External collaboration through Slack

 Members of the public must also comply with GSA standards and the TTS Code of Conduct.

 See the instructions.

 Usage of other Slack workspaces

 You may be invited to other Slack workspaces operated by government entities, or entities under contract to the government.
 You’re allowed to join those workspaces as necessary for your work.
-You should join those workspaces with your government email address and ensure your avatar and profile information are consistent across Slack workspaces.
-If you’re invited to Slack workspaces unrelated to your job, you must join those workspaces with a personal email address.
+You should join those workspaces with your GSA email address.
+If you’re invited to Slack workspaces in your personal capacity, you must join those workspaces with a personal email address.